Luella-Cyber/Luella-Cyber/README.md

 ## 🧠 About Me

-I'm a cybersecurity graduate actively transitioning into a security analyst role.
-My focus is on SOC operations, threat detection, and vulnerability management — and I'm building a hands-on portfolio to back it up.
+Cybersecurity graduate with hands-on experience in SOC operations, threat detection, and vulnerability management.

 ---